 Given this added level of adjustability and the lower spin characteristics of the TSi3 golf driver, it’s easy to see why lower handicappers would be drawn to it.
 This is partially why more tour pros play the TSi3 than the TSi2.

 Aside from CG adjustability, the primary difference between the Titleist TSi2 and the TSi3 is launch conditions.
 The TSi2 is a high launch, mid-spin driver, which should be easy to hit high, long, and straight.

-The TSi3 offers a combination of mid-launch and mid-spin, which is generally better suited to low handicap players with very fast swing speeds (ie 105+ mph clubhead speed).
+The TSi3 offers a combination of mid launch and low spin, which is generally better suited to low handicap players with very fast swing speeds (ie 105+ mph clubhead speed).
 This makes the TSi3 a bit less forgiving than the TSi2, but it also means that you can get more out of the driver with a well-executed shot.

 To summarize this point, it boils down to a matter of trajectory.
-The TSi2 will give you a higher trajectory, whereas the TSi3 will give you a lower, more penetrating trajectory, with less backspin.
+The TSi2 will give you a higher launch and trajectory, whereas the TSi3 will give you a more penetrating trajectory with low spin.